BioGPT: Generative Pre-trained Transformer for Biomedical Text Generation and Mining: Experiments

 \subsection{Question Answering}

 PubMedQA~\cite{jin2019pubmedqa} is a biomedical question answering dataset.
-Each sample contains a question, an answer, a reference context from a PubMed abstract and a yes/no/maybe label of whether the answer to the question can be inferred from the reference context.
-We use the original train/validation/text split with 450, 50 and 500 respectively.
-We use the continuous embedding with length=9 as the prompt.
+Each sample is constructed from a PubMed abstract, containing a question, a reference context, a long answer, and a yes/no/maybe label which is the answer to the question.
+We use the original train/validation/test split with 450, 50 and 500 respectively, noted as PQA-L in \cite{jin2019pubmedqa} for evaluation.
+We also use the additional dataset noted as PQA-A and PQA-U in \cite{jin2019pubmedqa} for fine-tuning.
+We use the continuous embedding with length=9 as the soft prompt.
 We format the data into source sequence and target sequence as described before.
-We fine-tune GPT-2$_\text{medium}$ and BioGPT for 100 epochs with a peak learning rate $10^{-5}$ and 100 warm-up steps.
-We measure and compare the classification accuracy.
+We apply techniques such as two-stage fine-tuning~\cite{jin2019pubmedqa} and noisy labels to improve the performance.
+We measure and compare the classification accuracy of the reasoning required setting described in \cite{jin2019pubmedqa}.

 From the results in Table~\ref{tbl:pubm} we can see that BioGPT achieves 78.2$\%$ accuracy with 6.0$\%$ improvement over previous best performance obtained by BioLinkBERT~\cite{yasunaga2022linkbert}, achieving a new \emph{state-of-the-art} on this task.